jhumelsine/jhumelsine.github.io/_posts/2024-06-23-unt-test-elements.md

 * __State Change__ — The test may invoke state changes in the SUT.
 Assert the state changes via an SUT accessor method.
 I often return the aggregated state of an object via its `toString()` method and assert the returned String.
 This is useful when multiple attributes change state in the test.
 * __Dependency Interaction__ — The SUT may interact with its dependencies … I mean with its Test Doubles.
 Verify those interactions with Spy Test Doubles.
 A Spy records its interactions with the SUT and returns an account of those interactions via a query.
 E.g., a Database Spy can verify that the SUT requested data persistence via a Database API call when data persistence is an expected behavior to be verified.
 Dependency verifications via Spies peek a bit behind the SUT black box veil much like the Test Double set up can.

-A test passes when all assertions and verifications pass; otherwise, the test fails.
+A test passes when all its assertions and verifications pass; otherwise, the test fails.

 If a test requires many assertions and verifications, then this may be an indication that the SUT is taking on too much responsibility, and it may be a good candidate for refactoring or redesign.